top of page

 Why Nonprofits Should Offer Employee Benefits

-Here are some of the common and important employee benefits you need to consider for your nonprofit workers:
+Here are some of the common and important employee benefits you need to consider for your non-profit workers:

 • Health insurance